Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Operator Splitting Method

 In this section we show that the basic ADMM algorithm (\ref{e-SCS-naive}) given above can be simplified using properties of our specific problem.

-\subsubsection{Eliminating dual variables}
+\subsubsection{Eliminating Dual Variables}

 If we initialize $\lambda^0 = v^0$ and $\mu^0 = u^0$, then $\lambda^k = v^k$ and $\mu^k = u^k$ for all subsequent iterations.
-This result, which is a direct consequence of the self-duality of (\ref{e-hsdnice}), allows us to eliminate the dual variable sequences above.
+This result allows us to eliminate the dual variable sequences above.
 This will also simplify the linear system in the first step and remove one of the cone projections.

 \begin{proof} The proof is by induction.
 The base case holds because we can initialize the variables accordingly.
 Assuming that $\lambda^k = v^k$ and $\mu^k = u^k$, the first step of the algorithm becomes